You are here: Infothek - Emergency - First Aid - In Case of Emergency

 First Aid - In Case of Emergency

-You are now in a situation where you find a person who appears to be in need of help.
-Let's assume the person is lying on the ground.
-We are referring to first aid for an adult.
+So you find yourself in a situation where someone appears to need help.
+Lets assume the person is lying on the floor.
+This guidance refers to first aid for an adult.

 • Put on your gloves.

-• If you receive no response, shake the person gently - for example, on the shoulder.
+• If there is no answer, shake the person gently for example, by the shoulder.

 → Response

-The person responds to your call or the shaking.
+The person responds to your voice or the shaking.

-Ask them if they need help.
-In some cases, the person may not be able to assess this realistically (for example, if they are under the influence of alcohol or drugs, suffering from an illness, or have hit their head and are dazed).
-Look for signs such as slurred speech, paralysis of one side of the face, or similar, which may indicate a stroke.
+Ask them whether they need help.
+In some cases the person may not be able to judge this properly (for example if they are under the influence of alcohol or drugs, have a medical condition, or hit their head and are dazed).
+Look for signs such as slurred speech, weakness on one side of the face, or similar symptoms that could indicate a stroke.
 Is the person complaining of pain?
-Or is there an obvious injury?
+Is there an obvious injury?

-Attention: Chest pain - possibly radiating to the left arm - may indicate a heart problem.
-In these cases, call emergency services at 112 and stay with the person until the ambulance arrives.
-Psychological support is also help.
+Warning: Chest pain possibly radiating into the left arm can be a sign of a heart problem.
+In these cases call emergency services (112) and stay with the person until the ambulance arrives.
+Emotional support also helps.
 If there are open wounds, treat them.
-If the person is in shock, let them lie down and elevate their legs slightly.
+If the person is in shock, keep them lying down and raise their legs slightly.
 A shock reaction also requires medical treatment!

-If you receive no response, call out "Help" loudly to get assistance from others who may be present.
-Ideally, another helper will call emergency services at 112.
+If there is no response, shout Help to get assistance from others who may be nearby.
+Ideally another helper will call emergency services (112).

-• Check for foreign objects in the mouth.
-To do this, open the person's mouth and look inside.
+• Check for any foreign objects in the mouth.
+Open the persons mouth and look inside.
 If there is fluid in the mouth, turn their head to the side and clear the mouth.
-Tip: Press your thumb against the cheek between the person's teeth to avoid being bitten if they wake up.
+Tip: Press the cheek between the persons teeth with your thumb to avoid being bitten if they wake up.

-• Check the breathing if the person remains unconscious.
-To do this, tilt the person's head back while they are lying on their back.
-Place your hands on their chin and forehead and position the head as if the person wanted to look up.
-Now lean over the person's mouth and nose with your ear and cheek - facing towards the chest.
-This way, you can feel and hear if they are breathing - and you may also see chest movements.
-Observe this for about ten seconds.
-Since the person may have slowed breathing, it is necessary to check for a longer period.
+• Check breathing if the person is still unconscious.
+To do this, tilt the persons head back while they are on their back.
+Place your hands on their chin and forehead and tilt the head as if making them look up.
+Now lean over the patient with your ear and cheek near their mouth and nose looking toward the chest.
+This lets you feel and hear breathing and you may also see the chest move.
+Observe for about ten seconds.
+Because the person may be breathing slowly, you should not check only briefly.

-You have determined during the check that the person is breathing but is unconscious.
-In this case, place the person in the recovery position.
-Don't forget to tilt the head!
-Then call emergency services at 112 if this has not already been done by another helper.
-Regularly check the breathing!
+If you find that the person is breathing but unconscious, place them in the recovery position.
+Dont forget to tilt the head back!
+Then call emergency services (112) if another helper has not already done so.
+Check breathing regularly!

-Don't forget to tilt the head!
-Then call emergency services at 112 if this has not already been done by another helper.
+Dont forget to tilt the head back!
+Then call emergency services (112) if another helper has not already done so.

 Then start cardiopulmonary resuscitation.